litespeedtech/lscache_wp/litespeed-cache/readme.txt

 11. Cache Hit Example

 == Changelog ==

+= 1.2.0.1 - September 1 2017 =
+* [BUGFIX] Fixed a naming bug for network constant ON2.

 = 1.2.0 - September 1 2017 =
 * [NEW FEATURE] Added ESI support.